Tutorial¶

 Shape the page to how you would visually organize your components.
 Superglue

-responses to include both data AND presentation.
+encourages you to shape json responses to include both data AND presentation.

 Connect the dots¶